August 20, 2025

 Muscle retention > habit formation > better outcomes

-- 91% report feeling moderately or much better₁₂
+- 83% of members report feeling better or much better2

 Obesity care is evolving.
 But medications alone won’t create long-term success.
 Movement-first authorization models help employers and health plans future-proof GLP-1 strategy by ensuring the most impactful care is delivered at the right time.
-Starting with structured movement builds strength, prevents overtreatment, and empowers long-term success.
+Starting with structured support helps members build strength, improve readiness, and strengthen the odds of long-term success.

 Follow this 4-step approach to GLP-1 treatment for sustained positive outcomes